SAP-samples/btp-msteams-s4-suppliercollab/tutorial/Step4-Configure-Cloud-Connector/README.md

 Follow the wizard which opens up to create a HTTPS mapping.

+The **Back-end Type** to be selected as ABAP and **Protocol** as HTTPS.

 **Internal Host** is the hostname or ip address of the backend system and the corresponding ICM port

 **Virtual Host** is the host name you will be using in the SAP BTP, you can select the default value which are the same as the Internal Host or select another less revealing name.

-The **Principal Type** we will change it to **Principal Propagation**.
+Select Principal Type as "X.509 Certificate (Strict Usage)".

 Lastly you get a summary of the entered data and if you like you can tick the **Check Internal Host** which will perform a simple check to verify that the mapping is working.

 Next, we need to add resources to the mapping i.e., services from the backend Select the newly created mapping and click the "+" sign just below to add resources. we make all services available to the subaccount by entering / in the URL path and select **Path And All Sub-Paths** under Access Policy.

-As soon as Cloud connector setup is complete you able to see it in your SAP BTP Account.
+As soon as SAP Cloud connector setup is complete you able to see it in your SAP BTP Account.

 ![plot](./images/btp-cc.png)